HubSpot/moxie/README.md

     inet 127.0.0.2 netmask 0xff000000
 ```

-If we combine this with the fact that ssh's -L command allows you to specify a local address to listen on, we can use this to support multiple proxies listening on the same port:
+If we combine this with the fact that ssh's -L command allows you to additionally specify a address to listen on, we can use this to support multiple tunnels listening on the same port:

 ```
 ssh -f tom@test.foo.com -L 127.0.0.1:3306:db1.foo.com:3306 -N